Khadija-Omar/dsc-phase-4-project/README.md

 # 4.Modelling

-Build the forecasting Models:

-In the previous section, we analyzed the decomposition graphs to inform forecasting models on the business problem.
-In this section, we determine the appropriate measurements to apply to the ETS model, the (Seasonal) ARIMA, ARMA, ARIMA models.
-Then we compare the models based on in-sample errors.
+We analyze the decomposition graphs to inform forecasting models on the business problem.
+In this section, we determine the appropriate measurements to apply to the ETS model, the (Seasonal) ARIMA, ARMA, and ARIMA models

-1. ETS Models

-2.Seasonal ARIMA

-3. ARMA Model

-4. ARIMA Model
+We start by fitting the ETS model.
+The error plot of the decomposed graph presents fluctuations between large and smaller errors as the time series goes on.
+Since the fluctuations are not consistent in magnitude then we will apply error in a multiplicative manner for  our ETS model.

-In Time Series Analysis, we should start the analysis with a "stationary" data. make the data stationary.
-As the decomposition plots exhibit, the provided dataset seems to have seasonality and linear Trend.
-Augmented Dickey Fuller test reminds us the fact that the given data is not stationary.
+As the decomposition plots exhibit, the provided dataset seems to have seasonality and this suggests that any ARIMA models used for analysis will need seasonal differencing before using it for modeling.
+The augmented Dickey-Fuller test reminds us of the fact that the given data is not stationary.

+We find the optimal parameters based on the Time Series ACF and PACF graphs.
+The seasonal first difference of the series has removed most of the significant lags from the ACF and PACF.
+It seems no need for further differencing.
+The remaining correlation can be considered by using autoregressive and moving average terms.

+The ACF plot shows a strong negative correlation at lag-1 which is confirmed in the PACF.
+This suggests an MA(1) model since there is only 1 significant lag.
+The seasonal lags (lag 12, 24, etc.) in the ACF and PACF do not have any significant correlation so there will be no need for seasonal autoregressive or moving average terms.
+Therefore, the model terms for my Seasonal ARIMA model are: SARIMA(0, 1, 1)(0, 1, 0)[12].We then fit ARMA and ARIMA models .